hunter-college-ossd-spr-2020/dmallia17-weekly/about.md

 When I'm not at a computer, I am usually taking a relaxing walk with my wife, cooking, playing guitar, or bicycling.

-Before changing careers, I studied and achieved Bachelor of Arts and Master of Arts degrees from Fordham University.
+Before changing careers, I studied history and achieved Bachelor of Arts and Master of Arts degrees in history from Fordham University.